amelegech/Test-git/README.md

 # Test-git
-# This is Amele, Working on 'Bla..Bla' branch.
+# This is Amele, Working on 'NEW' branch.